Frequently asked questions

 BAC was established in 1984 to provide a comprehensive quality assurance scheme for independent further and higher education institutions.
 BAC accreditation is recognised across the world as the clearest mark of educational quality in the private sector.

 What can I expect from a short course?

-Our short courses and micro-credentials combine content knowledge and practical experience, which means the skills you learn can be applied directly to your current, or future, work environment.
+SACAP Global’s specialised short courses combine content knowledge and practical experience, which means the skills you learn can be applied directly to your current, or future, work environment.

-Courses are hosted on OpenLearning, a social learning platform where you can share, like, comment and engage with peers, educators and course facilitators.
+Courses are hosted on OpenLearning, a social learning platform where you can like, comment and engage with course facilitators and peers.